gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - Almost always need to determine the project version before closing the publications.
 This may happen in various places.
 - Warn when maven repositories are defined but no maven publications are defined, and vice versa.
 Same for Ivy.
 - Don't allow the identifier of a publication to be changed after the identity has been used:
-    - to generate a descriptor for a publication that depends on it
+    - to generate a descriptor for a publication that depends on it.
-    - at resolve time.
+    - used at resolve time.
+    - exposed to tooling API client.
+- Don't allow additional publications to be defined after the set of publication identities have been used (as per previous item).
 - Validate publications once they have been configured.
+- Use model rules to register outgoing publications to `ProjectPublicationRegistry`.
+    - `BasePlugin`
+    - `MavenPlugin`
+    - `PublishingPlugin`
+- Change `ProjectDependencyPublicationResolver` to use `ProjectPublicationRegistry` and remove explicit call to project `evaluate()`.
+- Change `ProjectDependencyArtifactIdExtractorHack` to use `ProjectPublicationRegistry`.

 Remove support for `@DeferredConfigurable` once this is complete.